How to use data effectively in NHS communications

 How it works: Choose a session or sessions and register with your work email address as mentioned above.
 On the morning of the session you will receive a Teams invite from us.
 We need to wait until the booking page is closed at 09:00 on the day of the session to be able to send the invite.
 If you register you will receive an invite by 10:00.

-What is this session all about: the session will be presented by Chris Woodhall, Andrew Barton and Andrew Mabey
+The session will be presented by Andrew Barton and Tom Lawrence

 • What is data and why do we use it - examples